madhu2904/CountDownTimer/README.md

 2)HTML
 3)Css

-With options to start,stop and reset the timer .What makes it stand apart is it's *User Interface*
+With options to start,stop and reset the timer with background animation.What makes it stand apart is it's *User Interface*